endormi/tilux/CHECKLIST.md

 - [x] - Dockerize the script
 - [x] - Convert args to lowercase
 - [x] - Convert misc/exists script to ruby from shell
+- [x] - Convert info script to ruby from shell

 ## In progress
 - [ ] - Add the ability to run the script instantly when running interactively e.g. misc 1